 You will need to ring and speak to one of our intake officers who has been trained to conduct an intake that focuses on the match between your child/adolescent and one of our psychologists.

 We know that research shows that the match between therapist and client is very important for a successful outcome.
 We have a unique matching system that we have used since we opened in 2009.
 We consider your child’s or adolescent’s age, gender, culture, temperament (shy or outgoing) and your instinct as a parent in matching him/her with a psychologist.
 This process helps ensure a good match from the start.

 You may decide to see your GP for a Mental Health Care Plan (should your doctor think it is warranted) or you may decide to come in for a session first to test the waters.
 You do not need a referral to see a psychologist so it is up to you.
-If you do have a Mental Health Care Plan, you will be eligible for a rebate of approximately between $87.45 and $128.40.
+If you do have a valid Mental Health Care Plan, you will be eligible for a rebate of approximately between $87.45 and $128.40.
 From the 13th of March 2020, Medicare rebates are now available for both face to face and telehealth appointments.
 Please check with your private health insurance to see if they cover psychology services as many do but it depends on your coverage.

 What can I expect at my first session?

 During the initial session, assessment questions are asked of you and if appropriate, your child.
 This will help the psychologist understand your concerns and difficulties, as well as your child’s strengths and goals for therapy.
 Depending on the age of your child and his/her comfort, the psychologist will possibly spend some time with parent(s) or carer(s) alone and some time with the child alone as well as everyone together.
 Questions may be asked regarding the main problem that concerns you, about your child and his/her development, and about what has been going on in your family’s life.